DefoortMerijn/ENM1-Team-Project/backend/README.md

 Query parameters [optional]:

-- `?fn=`: gives you the option to choose which function you use to return the values

-  Functions:
+- `?fn`: decides how to group the returned data
+  Options:

-  - `sum`(default) : return the total sum of the values
+  - `sum`: return the total sum of the values, this is default if nothing is given
   - `mean`: returns the mean of the values
   - `median`: returns the median of the values
   - `min`: gives the smallest value of the requested data
   - `max`: gives the largest value of the requested data

+- `?calendarTime`: True/False, decides whether to return a calendar time period, defaults to False

+   For example: When querying for a month, data returned will be only of current month if True, else it will return data from a full 31 days ago

 ## Duiktank Fields